Thick Soergel calculus in type A: Thick calculus

 \begin{defn} The \emph{thick crossing} exists only when $J$ and $K$ are \emph{distant}, that is, every index inside them is distant.
 It agrees with the usual 4-valent crossing when $J=\{j\}$ and $K=\{k\}$. \end{defn}

-This crossing gives the isomorphism $B_J \ot B_K \cong B_K \ot B_J$ for $J,K$ distant.
+This crossing gives the isomorphism $J \ot K \cong K \ot J$ for $J,K$ distant.
 There will be distant sliding rules, which we will present in full after all the new pictures have been presented.
 Once again, it is obvious that the thick crossing is cyclic.

 \begin{defn} The \emph{thick trivalent vertex} exists only when $i \in J$.
 It agrees with the usual trivalent vertex when $J$ is a singleton.
-Thick trivalent vertices may be \emph{right-facing} as in the picture below, or may be \emph{left-facing} (sending the extra index $i$ off to the left). \end{defn}
+Thick trivalent vertices may be \emph{right-facing} as in the picture below, or may be \emph{left-facing} (sending the extra index $i$ off to the left).
+For the definition of $a_i$, see \S\ref{subsec-thicktrivalent}. \end{defn}

 The utility of these maps has already been seen in the proofs of the previous section.
 These relations rephrase Proposition \ref{aproperties}.